 My daughter works for a small company with only a dozen or so employees.
 Like many organizations, it’s shifted to remote learning and this is a big reason why she chose this work.
 She loves her boss and has a great relationship.
 By her accounts, he is honest, forward-thinking and a great coach.
 On the other hand, she does not really like her co-workers.
 She gets along fine with them but she said she would never see herself spending any time with these people outside of work.
 It might be easy to suggest that maybe she is the problem.
 My bias as a father would naturally argue against that but objectively she is pretty self-aware and has a fairly diverse friend group.
 In fact, there was a colleague who was at the company for a short time that she really did enjoy and it was after that person left that she realized how much they meant to her and her job satisfaction.

 My immediate reaction to her sharing this was that there was an HR problem.
 Her business is one that requires people with specific skills and certification so it may be that the pool of candidates was small in some cases and skills were chosen over personality.
 ALP just went through a hiring process with over 150 candidates.
 Both with ALP and Discovery, I saw that hiring good people took precedent over specific qualifications.
 Sure experience, skills and background are important but knowing that you’ll be spending significant amounts of time together also matters.
 Whether explicitly stated or implicitly implied, knowing you’ll fit in with the team is critical.
+Employers should also show their appreciation to their employees by giving them incentives and bonuses, or awarding them with corporate plaques.

 I understand that not all working environments require this.
 I think specifically about schools and teachers.
 Not only is our profession highly isolated, but hiring is often done at the district level and given teachers are not hired by the school, they can and do work for multiple schools in their career.
 While I”m sure they care about who you are as a person, they likely do not always consider how they will or won’t fit in with the staff they are joining.